mnswifi/alx-airbnb-database/database-adv-script/README.md

 INNER JOIN users ON bookings.user_id = users.id;
 ```

-- Returns only users who have made bookings.
+✅ Returns only users who have made bookings.

-- Excludes users without bookings
+---

-## 🔹 LEFT JOIN: `properties` and `reviews`
+### 🔹 LEFT JOIN: properties and reviews

-Retrieve all records from the left table (`properties`), and the matched records from the right table (`reviews`).
+Retrieve all records from properties and the matched ones from reviews.

 ```sql
 SELECT properties.*, reviews.*